Skip to content

 Steeping Temperatures

-Black tea and Rooibos teas are the only ones that can really withstand boiling (at 212).
+Black tea and Rooibos teas are the only ones that can really withstand boiling (at 212°).
 This is why herbal teas that are not delicate are normally brewed with boiling water, same as black teas.
 So, while boiling water can be poured over tea, normally only black tea and certain herbal teas can withstand this without a flavor change for the worse. (normally bitter, burnt, or just bland.
 If the tea tastes bland, it could be the leaves were brewed too hot).

 This sort of answers the question “can I boil tea leaves”, except some people will make stove top tea and are genuinely curious if it’s okay to have the leaves in the pot while it’s brought to a boil.
 The answer is yes!
-One, if it taste good to you, go for it.
+One, if it tastes good to you, go for it.
 Two, this is actually the traditional method of making chai tea and numerous herbal remedies is to just boil them over a stove (or even more traditionally – a fire or range).

 When boiling tea leaves though, it should only be done with black or rooibos tea.
 Also, as per traditional chai tea: ginger, cinnamon, cardamom, and cloves are all perfectly hardy enough to be boiled.
 I personally love brewing Cold Remedy over the stove, then just using a strainer as I pour it into each cup (because when I’m making a full pot of it, everyone wants some).
 The sifters we have are the perfect size to pour into a cup, whereas if I use my kitchen strainer, I may be pouring tea over my counters.